Lady Marmalade: Background and release

-In 2001, "Lady Marmalade" appeared as part of a medley in the Baz Luhrmann film Moulin Rouge!
-(2001).
-For the film's soundtrack album, Christina Aguilera, Lil' Kim, Mýa, and Pink recorded a new version; it was released as the soundtrack's first single in April 2001.
-Produced by Missy Elliott and writing partner Rockwilder, the song includes an intro and outro by Elliott.
-Lyrics were changed from the original version (with the verses being largely identical to the original), Lil' Kim's rap verse being the only obvious new addition.
-The reworked version transfers the song's setting from New Orleans to the titular Moulin Rouge in Paris.
+In 2001, "Lady Marmalade" appeared as part of a medley in the Baz Luhrmann musical film Moulin Rouge!.
+For the film's soundtrack album, Christina Aguilera, Lil' Kim, Mýa, and Pink recorded a new version of the song, which was released as the soundtrack's first single in April 2001.
+Produced by Missy Elliott and writing partner Rockwilder, the song includes an outro by Elliott.
+Some lyrics were changed from the original version, with Lil' Kim's rap verse being the most obvious new addition.
+The reworked version transfers the song's setting to the film's titular Moulin Rouge cabaret in Paris.